Step-by-Step Reasoning to Solve Grid Puzzles: Where do LLMs Falter?

 Next, we devised our own strategy to improve LLM reasoning by using the top error categories from our findings and teaching the LLM to rectify those mistakes.
 This strategy termed as Feedback-learning makes use of a detailed system prompt that acts as a feedback-providing unit followed by a basic user prompt to solve the puzzle.
 The prompt structure for this strategy is shown in figure \ref{fig:feedback}.

-The Self-correct strategy merges Self-verify and Self-refine qualities to minimize LLM reasoning errors.
+We also implemented a code-based technique to sole GridPuzzle.
+We borrowed the PoT prompt from the original implementation to create a solver function to solve the puzzles.
+Next, we asked an LLM to implement this code and produce the Final Answer.
+Since the codes produced by the LLM may contain some errors we utilized the LLM's compiler to implement the code instead of a rigid Python compiler.
+The prompt structure is provided in figure \ref{fig:pot}.
+Next is the Self-correct strategy which merges Self-verify and Self-refine qualities to minimize LLM reasoning errors.
 It starts with solving the puzzle using a Zero-shot-CoT prompt, followed by prompting the LLM to verify and refine the solution.
 Finally, it integrates the model's suggestions with insights from our error taxonomy to enhance the puzzle-solving response.
 The prompt structure for this strategy is shown in figure \ref{fig:selfcorrect}.
-The Self-Discover strategy, depicted in figure \ref{fig:selfdiscover}, proved most effective in reducing LLM reasoning errors in puzzle-solving.
+Lastly, the Self-Discover strategy, depicted in figure \ref{fig:selfdiscover}, proved most effective in reducing LLM reasoning errors in puzzle-solving.
 This approach begins by having the model analyze the problem and potential errors, follows with a list of prescribed reasoning modules, prompts the LLM to select and apply the most suitable module, and concludes by using a structured prompt to solve the puzzle.